EricssonResearch/secure-rewind-and-discard/src/README.md

 * Execution Domain Default Stack Size `0x800000` (8MB)
 * Data Domain Default Heap Size `0x100000000` (4GB)

 These numbers can be customized by using the following environmental variables.
+Please customize them with decimal numbers:

 ```
 export SDRAD_STACK_SIZE